kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_post_migration/guide.en-gb.md

 ## Objective

-This guide explains the necessary steps to configure your environment after migrating from PCC to VMware Cloud Director (VCD).
+This guide explains the necessary steps to configure your environment after migrating from Managed vSphere to VMware Cloud Director (VCD).

 These modifications are essential to ensure the proper functioning of your virtual machines and networks.